Instruments, Controls & Dashboard

 The cable arrangement, gives you plenty of feedback and a wonderfully direct and weighted connection but, prevents the worst of the bangs, clunks and vibrations coming back through the paddles.
 It has proved very reliable in operation and is a light-weight solution too.

-The other option I would like to try is a fully electronic shift operated by the paddles and switches.
+The other option I am investigating is a fully electronic shift operated by the paddles and switches.
 I'm worried that I would miss the feel though and it may also add weight.
 The advantage of this approach are much quicker gear changes but, this car is not about headline numbers and the focus is on driver involvement.

 Rear View Mirror